input-output-hk/plutus-pioneer-program/docs/alonzowhiteex1.rst

 These are my notes taken while working through Alonzo White exercise 1.

-This is the setup I used, but there are several other ways to run the node and config the environment.
+This is the setup I used, but there are several other ways to run the node and configure the environment.

 .. note::